Laser skin treatment at a Tokyo dermatology clinic — foreigner guide to Japanese skin care procedures

 Thermage FLX¥80,000–150,00045–90 minImmediate + progressive over 6 months

+For all lifting options including thread lifts, see our face lifting guide.
 The honest truth about HIFU: It works, but the results are subtle.
 If you're expecting a dramatic lift, you'll be disappointed.
 What HIFU does well is tighten mildly loose skin, improve jawline definition, and create a fresher, more "taut" look.
 It's maintenance, not transformation.
 Japanese clinics tend to be straightforward about this — less overselling than what you'll encounter at US med spas.

 Other Treatments Worth Knowing About